khaelou/wiremelt/README.md

 ```
 wiremelt client
 ```
-> **Session Configurator** instructs setup details for each session prior to client runtime; sessions handle all workload executions.
+> **Session Configurator** instructs setup details for each session prior to runtime; sessions handle all workload executions.
 ```
 wiremelt session
 ```